urifa/solidity-notes/README.md

 ### State Mutability

-Functions can also de defined as view functions or pure functions, to indicate if they cannot modify the state of the blockchain.
+Functions can also de defined as view functions or pure functions.
+View and pure functions don't modify the state of the blockchain.
+When called alone, they don't result in a new transaction on the blockchain, so there is no Gas associated.

 - View functions are declared using the `view` keyword.
 They promise not to modify the state of the blockchain.
-Getter methods are automatically marked as `view`.
+When called, Getter methods are automatically marked as `view`.
 - Pure functions are declared using the `pure` keyword.
 They promise not to read from or modify the state of the blockchain.
 It should be possible to evaluate a pure function at compile-time given only its inputs and `msg.data`, but without any knowledge of the current blockchain state.

 The `view` and `pure` keywords are usually given after the parameter list and visibility specifier, and before the return list.